arminv/Note-Keeper/README.md

 # Note Keeper App:

-NOTE: Add your own Firebase project and its configuration settings inside ./src/main.js file.
+NOTE: To run locally, add your own Firebase project and its configuration settings inside ./src/main.js file.

 For this project, I have used: